Fade BG Image

 "Good.
 Any intel on the elf girl?"

-"Not sure it's your target, but they bragged about catching an elf three days ago.
-But they said they'd sell her — maybe already sold."
+"Not sure if she's your target, but they bragged about catching an elf three days ago.
+They said they'd sell her, so she might already be gone."

 "A beautiful elf.
 Wouldn't they keep her?"